zorrokid/zorrokid/README.md

 To my surprise the original site for app is still up: http://emufront.garage.maemo.org/

-# Some of my old hobby projects outside of this git account
+# Some of my old hobby projects outside of this github account

 ## Trolly Valley